 -This app is GPL software

--The library it uses is GPL software
+-All primary code is now original, but the library it uses for legacy decryption is GPL software

--Phillip Rogaway's patented OCB2 method is used under licence
+-Phillip Rogaway's patented OCB2 method is used under licence for legacy data decryption

 -All images used are either original or were obtained from the public domain.